ecalandrini/ecalandrini.github.io/index.md

 [Highly doped Germanium nanostructures for mid-infrared molecular sensing](http://example.com/)
 <br>
 These results were achieved within the framework of the EU project "GEMINI", which involved 5 european research groups.
-We demonstrated a doped concentration exceeding 10^20 cm^-3 with transport and infrared spectroscopy measurements.
+We demonstrated a doping concentration exceeding 10^20 cm^-3 with transport and infrared spectroscopy measurements.
 We simulated the size of linear antennas using Lumerical feeded with measured dielectric permittivity of the material.
 The final structures were fabricated with Reactive Ion Etching and were employed to perform a sensing essay of hazardous substances.
 <img src="images/toc_dopedGe.jpeg?raw=true"/>